IN THIS ISSUE:

 On Thursday, the Senate Judiciary Committee unanimously approved the Comprehensive Addiction and Recovery Act (CARA) (S. 524/ H.R.
 953).
 A top legislative priority of the National Council, CARA would reauthorize existing and create new programs to provide desperately needed funds to support community-based addiction treatment.
 To date, CARA has nearly 100 bipartisan, bicameral cosponsors and has now been sent to the full Senate body for further consideration.
 Is your legislator a cosponsor?
 Find out here.

 New Hampshire Forum Focuses on Addiction.
 Last week, the Addiction Policy Forum hosted a roundtable style event in New Hampshire to discuss the nation’s ongoing opioid abuse epidemic.
-The speaker list included presidential candidates, state and local government officials, community leaders and national advocates – including the National Council for Behavioral Health’s Vice President of Addictions, Becky Vaughn.
+The speaker list included presidential candidates, state and local government officials, community leaders and national advocates – including the National Council for Mental Wellbeing’s Vice President of Addictions, Becky Vaughn.
 Read what she and others suggested has to be done to address this epidemic.
 Read more.

 President Obama Pens Article Defending Addictions Funding.
 “This crisis doesn’t discriminate.
 It touches everybody — men and women, young and old, rich and poor; urban, suburban and rural alike,” said President Obama in the article.
 “It affects the coal miner or construction worker who takes pain medications for a work-related injury — or the doctor who writes them the prescription.
 So we need to address this disease like we would any other — through effective prevention and treatment.”
 Read more.